LonghaoQian/AnimationModels/examples/background/camera_settings.md

 ### The body-fixed mode
 In the body-fixed mode, the camera is fixed to an object as shown in the following figure.
 Use [UpdateCameraModelFixed.m](../../src/camera/UpdateCameraModelFixed.m) to update the camera.
 This view together with the HUD module can be used as a fpv view for drones and flight simulation.

+The geometry of the body-fixed mode is shown in the following figure:

 <img src="../../figures/circular_arc_trajectory.gif"
         alt="Picture"
         width="600"
         style="display: block; margin: 0 auto" />

-The geometry of the body-fixed mode is shown in the following figure:
 - The camera is fixed in the body-fixed frame.
-The view point defined in the body-fixed frame is denoted by the argument called ``target``.
+The viewpoint defined in the body-fixed frame is denoted by the argument called ``target``.
-- The camera postion relative to the origin of the body-fixed frame is denoted as ``position``.
+- The camera position relative to the origin of the body-fixed frame is denoted as ``position``.
 - The rotation matrix between the body-fixed frame and the global frame is denoted as ``R_eb``.
 The global frame axis is denoted as ``ax``.
 - The position of the body-fixed frame relative to the global frame is denoted as ``Xe``.